FelixOnline/v2/content/articles/2011-10-28-do-you-have-a-bassface.md

  - /music/1639/do-you-have-a-bassface
 imported: true
 comments:
+ - value: >
- - Ahem There used to be two people in that enrite building who knew who New Order was every time I had to come over for a meeting that isBut maybe I should be nice Before 1993 no St Louis radio station would play anything by NO but  True Faith  except maybe on Sunday nights when Les Aaron had a two or threehour alternative music show on the less popular of the two Top 40 stationsI think its funny every time I hear someone with a ringtone that sounds like an old Western Electric rotary someone walks up to them and asks where they got that ringtone Imagine that a phone that sounds like a phone Andrew Weiss lines are thick like flying eatlhpnes great choice There are a lot of amazing 4 strings players out there i would add Joe Lally hes always right  aging facial   hewlettpackard   communities large   both girls   many
+     Ahem.
+There used to be two people in that enrite building who knew who New Order was every time I had to come over for a meeting, that is.But maybe I should be nice.
+Before 1993, no St. Louis radio station would play anything by NO but True Faith, except maybe on Sunday nights when Les Aaron had a two- or three-hour alternative music show on the less popular of the two Top 40 stations.I think it's funny every time I hear someone with a ringtone that sounds like an old Western Electric rotary, someone walks up to them and asks where they got that ringtone.
+Imagine that, a phone that sounds like a phone ,Andrew Weiss' lines are thick like flying<a href="http://dhzkvyc.com"> eatlhpnes</a>, great choice.
+There are a lot of amazing 4 strings players out there, i would add Joe Lally, he's always right., aging facial hewlett-packard communities large both girls many

 # Article Taxonomies
 categories: